jasonmelgoza/mavericks/src/pages/projects/esign-wizard.md

 ---
-title: Designing a eSignature Wizard
+title: Designing a E-signature Wizard
-description: Creating an electronic signature flow from scratch.
+description: Creating an electronic signature flow and using the design sprint process to develop it.
 category: projects
 type: Work
 organization: SecureDocs